gideonagyage/gideonagyage/README.md

 - The use of color can increase brand recognition by up to 80%.

 ## 📫 How to reach me
-Feel free to reach out to me via email at gideonagyage@gmail.com.
+Feel free to reach out to me on [Linktree](https://linktr.ee/gideonagyage).

 Thanks for stopping by! 😊